d6falcon/gcpHoneyTrap/README.md

 ## Features

 ### SSH Server
-- Emulates a realistic corporate GCP environment
+- Emulates a realistic corporate linux server in a GCP environment
 - Supports interactive and non-interactive SSH sessions
 - Implements built-in command emulation for common Linux commands
 - Maintains command history (up to 30 commands per user)
 - Enforces 2-minute inactivity timeout
 - Displays corporate security warning banner on login
+- Fake error log
+- Uses functions to mimic regular linux commands for faster response however, falls back on an LLM generated output when the output is not defined in a pre-built function within this py program

 ### Security Features
 - JSON-formatted logging of all activities